 You are invited to join us for presentations, demonstrations and poster sessions about the Real-Time Communications projects created by students in Illinois Tech's School of Applied Technology.
 Links to the RTC Lab website and a description of the event can found at Illinois Tech RTC Lab.

-The event takes place Wednesday, November 30, 2016.
-It will be held on the Illinois Tech Main Campus, in the Alumni Lounge in Hermann Hall.
-The address is 3241 S Federal St Chicago, IL 60616 and the building is easily accessible from State Street and 33rd Streets.
-You can locate Hermann Hall from this campus map, Illinois Tech Campus Map.
+The event takes place Monday, November 27, 2017.
+It will be held on the Illinois Tech Main Campus, in Perlstein Hall, Room 108.
+The address is 10 West 33rd, Chicago, IL 60616 and the building is easily accessible from State and 33rd Streets.
+You can locate Perlstein Hall from this campus map, Illinois Tech Main Campus Map.
 Directions to the Illinois Tech Main campus can be found at Directions to Illinois Tech Main Campus.
 Here is a link to a map of Visitor Parking.

-Please register for the event by filling in your name and email at the registration page.
+Register: Please register for the event by filling in your name and email at the registration page.
 Registration is free and open to the public.
-Your registration ensures that we will have enough coffee, tea and cookies!
+Your registration ensures that we will have enough food and beverages!

 Schedule of Events:

 There will be a poster session from 6:00 PM to 6:30 PM.
 Students will be at their posters to discuss their work with you.
-Light refreshments - pizza, finger sandwiches and soft drinks - will be served.
+Snacks and soft drinks will be served.
 The student presentations will take place from 6:30 PM to 8:30 PM.
 Your presence supports the students, who benefit from your questions and comments.
 We greatly appreciate your support and are sure that you will come away with new information, ideas and contacts.

-- 6:00 - 6:30 PM – Light refreshments - pizza, finger sandwiches and soft drinks will be served as students explain key aspects of their work displayed on posters.
+- 6:00 - 6:30 PM - Snacks and soft drinks: Students will discuss posters that describe key aspects of their work.